mhewedy/eureka-klient/README.md

 ```

 ### Why?
-I am working on app with bloated unnecessary services that most of the time is just pain-in-the-head to got all of the them running and registered to the eureka registery to do absloutly nothing.
+I am working on app with bloated unnecessary services that most of the time is just pain-in-the-head to got all of the them running and registered to the eureka registery to do absloutly nothing important.
 So I decided to write a simple client that can work as a drop-in replacemnt.